DegreeFull time – 3 years, part time – 4 years (with approval†)

 *NZQA approved subjects: see www.nzqa.govt.nz/qualifications-standards/awards/university-entrance

 †† We require that if you don't have a minimum of 18 credits at Level 3 in BOTH biology and chemistry, you have at least 16 credits at Level 2 in your secondary subject.

 Skills for tertiary study (including literacy and numeracy) may be acquired through study, work and/or life experience.
 Students who can demonstrate these skills may be approved for Alternative Entry.
 Literacy and numeracy assessments are available.

-If you are a registered nurse or other registered health practitioner please contact the Department of Applied Sciences and Allied Health for entry requirements for this qualification.
+If you are a registered nurse or other registered health practitioner please contact the Department of Nursing, Midwifery and Allied Health for entry requirements for this qualification.

-The Certificate in Pre Health and Science provides a pathway into the programme if you do not meet the entry criteria.
-View the Certificate in Pre Health and Science Pathway (PDF: 1MB) for further information.
+The New Zealand Certificate in Study and Career Preparation provides a pathway into the programme if you do not meet the entry criteria.
+View the New Zealand Certificate in Study and Career Preparation Pathway (PDF: 1MB) document for further information.